MinaProtocol/mina/rfcs/0020-release-eng-process.md

 ## Summary
 [summary]: #summary

-Moving to a Git Flow based release process with a hardened release branch and nice release cadence.
+Moving to a Git Flow based release process with a hardened release branch and regular release cadence.

 ## Motivation

 [motivation]: #motivation

-We need a nice release process, and it's best to pick a standard rather than reinventing the wheel because there is nice tooling available and resources online to get help.
+We need a regular release process, and it's best to pick a standard rather than reinventing the wheel because there is stable tooling available and resources online to get help.

 ## Detailed design